TKyleB/GoTodo/README.md

-# GoTodo REST API
+# Snippetz REST API
-An API for tracking todos using implemented using golang
+An API for creating code snippets for your favorite programming languages

 ## API
 The REST API to the app is described below.